Photographs by Hannah Faith Lord, Noah Sahady, and Lukian Wiedie

 Our idea of luxury is shifting now in so many ways.
 Designer bags, caviar glamour, logo-ed events held at hotel ballrooms is slowly showing its age, dating it to a time of excess that doesn’t look right in 2018 anymore.
 “Luxury” and fashion are among the most polluting industries in the world.
 Real luxury, of course, has nothing to do with the latest bag from an airport brand or what traditional media has been paid for by its advertisers to say to a dwindling audience.

 In Tokyo, I had to rebuild my inventory of personal belongings.
 Since leaving the publishing industry, I had to re-learn what I love, not what I was conditioned to by the fashion industry.
-It was a funny moment – there I was paid to recommend products that I later realized I didn’t feel much of an affinity for once I was unchained from advertisers’ “promise list” and finally left to my own devices.
-Today, I prefer artisanal or vintage for homeware, independently made clothes (I love supporting friends so I buy from brands whose founders or designers I know personally – a few we’ve interviewed here), and daily skincare products we make at DAMDAM.
+It was a funny moment – there I was paid to recommend products that I later realized I didn’t feel much of an affinity for once I was unchained from advertisers’ “promise list” and left to my own devices.
+Today, I prefer independently made clothes (I love supporting friends so I buy from brands whose founders or designers I know personally – a few we’ve interviewed here), and daily skincare products we make at DAMDAM.

 “So let’s start small: Open the conversation and talk to like-minded people.
 Ask questions, educate each other, buy less but better.
 No judgement or moral high ground – just a little nudge towards individual activism.”